e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 This, unfortunately, completely misses out the implementation reality engineers will face.
 So, approaching it from an R&D perspective gives you a dramatic edge in execution.

 Similarly to this, when Square launched with the mag stripe reader working out of the microphone jack in, this R&D work allowed them to create a UX that opened the door for anyone to take credit card payments.

+In this company, I would get the R&D effort structured this way:

+1. 40%-ish working on the experience of the user.
+Blockchain and crypto will only get to mass adoption if the complexity completely disappears behind the benefits.

+2. 40%-ish on the blockchain tech itself.
+All the usual suspect on the operational side of things: speed, security, reliability (I'm putting consensus here).

+3. 20%-ish on the tokenomics.
+I tend to treat crypto token as a representation of value without ever considering them as securities.
+This opens a lot of ways to make this value liquid and movable but this needs to be defined from a product standpoint and thoroughly explored in R&D.

 @#$mvp$#@
 ### MVP